aws/aws-fpga/README.md

 Now that you have built an AFI, or if you want to use one of the example pre-built AFIs provided by AWS, you need to launch an EC2 FGPA Instance, and install the SDK as detailed at: [SDK Quick Start](./sdk/README.md)

-<a name="clExamples"></a>
-## Need to build a new Custom Logic and register it as an AFI?

-The [Getting started with CL examples](./hdk/cl/examples/README.md) guide provides step-by-step instructions to build an AFI from one of the provided examples, register it with AWS, and load it on an EC2 FPGA instance.